 Basis trading is carried out when a trader thinks that the securities they’ve invested in are mispriced.
 In order to address the gap, traders carry out basis trading to profit from it, avoiding all perceived potential losses in the process.

-- To execute a basis trading transaction, a trader would simply take a long position for the commodity, derivative, or underlying they perceive to be undervalued and opt a short position for the derivative or underlying they perceive to be overvalued.
+To execute a basis trading transaction, a trader would simply take a long position in the commodity, derivative, or underlying they perceive to be undervalued or opt for a short position for the derivative or underlying they perceive to be overvalued.

 Basis Trading – Trading Instruments

 Basis trading is most common in relation to financial derivatives or commodities that are fluid in trading against one another.
 They include futures contracts, currency contracts, debt instruments contracts, etc. To execute a basis trading transaction, a trader would simply take a long position for the commodity, derivative, or underlying they perceive to be undervalued and opt for a short position for the underlying or derivative they perceive to be overvalued.

 However, in order to make a legitimate and substantial profit, the trader often undertakes a generous amount of leverage while opting for long and short positions.
 It is the most significant risk in basis trading that a trader usually undertakes because the returns are very profitable and favorable.
 The trade basis is calculated as follows: